-Some things I learned included that the French Quarter is too small for floats, there are over 75 Mardi Gras parades, Mardi Gras is a season rather than a single day, and much more.
+I learned that the French Quarter is too small for floats; there are over 75 Mardi Gras parades, Mardi Gras is a season rather than a single day, and much more.

-While Mardi Gras parades are free to attend, building floats is a big business.
+While Mardi Gras parades are free to attend, building floats are big business.
 Some floats can cost half a million dollars.
-Of the hundreds of floats and sculptures, we saw at Mardi Gras World, perhaps the music superstars were most appropriate since I was on a music theme tour.
+Of the hundreds of floats and sculptures we saw at Mardi Gras World, perhaps the music superstars were most appropriate since I was on a music theme tour.

 I saw sculpted figures of Jimi Hendrix, Willie Nelson, KISS, and Elvis Presley.
 But there is countless classic, fun, erotic, ethnic, historical, quirky, and outrageous figures to see.
 Mardi Gras World workers are also responsible for constructing Chick-Fil-A cow sculptures and other corporate symbols.